LukeMS/keltor/rst/index.rst

 The Tinkerers' League
 =======================

 Inventors of all types are drawn to the Tinkerers' League.
 The League also welcomes smiths, clockmakers alchemist and other specialized artisans of similar ilk.
-This is a very gnome heavy organization, in fact, its mother chapter is based in Hilldale, a city famous for its Gnomish inhabitants.
+This is a very gnome heavy organization, in fact, its mother chapter is based in `Hilldale`_, a city famous for its Gnomish inhabitants.
 The League has a chapter in nearly every major city across the empire.
 While not all smiths are members the most ingenious and innovative ones often are.
 For that reason even the smallest of towns could have at least one member.

 Dues are moderate, as the the purpose of the League is more a network to facilitate inventors inventing.
 The exchange of knowledge and expertise is the main method the League uses to get this done.
 Leadership is elected on a local bases.
 When a wider scope decision is required the leadership of the affected chapters get together and vote on a course of action.